1852963ZhangMan/Datastructure/README.md

-# Datastructure
+# Datastructure coding question
-## This repository is for DS question answers about 408 for own use.
+## This repository is for DS coding question answers about 408 for own use.
+### 1.contents: SqList,LinkList,BiTree,